Aarogyaa Bharat

 • First aid box

-• List of prescribed medications
+• List of all prescribed medications with dosage

-• Doctor and ambulance contact numbers
+• Nearby hospital and ambulance numbers

-General Tips for Families
+General Tips for Families and Caregivers

-• Arrange equipment before discharge day to avoid last-minute stress.
+• Arrange equipment before discharge day to avoid last-minute stress

 Conclusion

-5. How often should medical equipment at home be serviced?
+How often should medical equipment at home be serviced?

 Our Blogs